Team2550/Team2550.github.io/source/Documentation/cpp/C++.md

 ###A few suggestions

 - **Always comment your code.** This will help a lot when someone (or you) tries to look at it in the future.
 It doesn't matter how self-explanatory your code is, comment it!
 - If you can't figure out what is wrong with your code, ask someone else.
-They will find the missing semicolon in 30 seconds that you didn't notice after five hours.
 - Write self-documenting code.
 This means use names that make since and clearly show the logic that the program uses.
 Make it consistent.

 ##Pages